 Somerset Holiday July 2006 - page 3

-Our final page from Somerset sees us visit the Cheddar Caves and
+Our final page from Somerset sees us visit Cheddar

-Gorge, climb up Glastonbury Tor to absorb the myths and legends, take in
+Caves and Gorge, climb up to Glastonbury Tor to get acquainted with the

 This is page three of three.